HacktoberfestSIT/Flutter-App/README.md

 ## 🌸 Kind of Contributions you can make
 - The first and the most easy kind of contribution you can make is changing the Documentation.
-- You can change the UI/UX design of the website and make it look even better.
+- You can add yourself as Developer.
-- You can add more content to the given website by adding more pages or sections to it.
+- You can add your own developer profile with Pictures, Name, Contact.
-- Or any kind of change you find valid for the betterment of the website.
+- Or any kind of change you find valid for the betterment of the app.